bamos/snowglobe/README.md

 groups, filters, and extracts information from the events.

 ## Building
-To build the analytics portion, first install `GHC`, the Glasgow Haskell Compiler, and `cabal`, a build system and library database:
+To build the analytics binary, first install `GHC`, the Glasgow Haskell Compiler, and `cabal`, a build system and library database:
   + OSX: `brew install ghc cabal-install`